 For human smuggling!
 After an influx of immigrants in the 1800s (in 1868 alone, more than 12,000 Asian workers had come across the Pacific by the boatload to work on the railroad), rising prejudice led to strict immigration laws.
 These harsh restrictions began what was essentially the first commercial smuggling of human cargo in San Diego and throughout the United States.
 The La Jolla caves provided shelter for local pirates looking to make a buck off cheap labor.

 The U.S. southern border is the most vulnerable of all borders in the world.
 80% of all illegal/smuggling activity in the world happens at this very lucrative place.
-Now add the ruthless cartels with unlimited funds, high-tech knowledge and a very sophisticated, tactical military-run organization that’s similar to a Marxism-style government, and we have the Perfect Storm of illegal activity in San Diego.
+Now add the ruthless cartels with unlimited funds, high-tech knowledge and a very sophisticated, tactical military-run organization that’s similar to a Marxist-style government, and we have the perfect storm of illegal activity in San Diego.

 WHY THE PANGA?

-Now add the color of a white hull and turquoise inside, and it suddenly becomes camouflaged: It’s almost impossible to see when it’s only a quarter-mile from shore.
-And it’s cheap to buy for as little as $1200, or one can buy a used panga for as little as $200.
-Now add a 75-150 h.p. outboard, and you have around $3500 investment, pocket change for the cartel with the panga’s most valuable asset–the high rails–they can hold up to 25+ people, but normally it’s around 15 people.
+Now add the panga’s trademark color of a white hull (sometimes painted in gray to blend in with the ocean more as the one photo shows) and turquoise inside, and it suddenly becomes camouflaged: It’s almost impossible to see when it’s only a quarter-mile from shore.
+And it’s cheap to buy new for as little as $1200, or one can buy a used panga for as little as $200.
+Now add a 75-150 HP. outboard, and you have around a $3500 investment, pocket change for the cartel with the panga’s most valuable asset — the high rails — they can hold up to 25 plus people, but usually it’s around 15 people.

 It’s all about violence and greed!